88-degrees/Book-of-Changes/appendix02s1.md

 3. That 'his shame is folded in his breast' is owing to the inappropriateness of his position.

-4. 'He acts in accordance with the ordination (of Heaven), and commits no error:'--the purpose of his mind can be carried into effect.
+4. 'He acts in accordance with the ordination (of Heaven), and commits no error:' -- the purpose of his mind can be carried into effect.

 5. The good fortune of the great man' arises from the correctness of his position.

-6. 'The distress and obstruction having reached its end, it is overthrown and removed:'--how could it be prolonged?
+6. 'The distress and obstruction having reached its end, it is overthrown and removed:' -- how could it be prolonged?

 ###### p.
 284

 <a name="fr_202"></a>[XIII](#fn_202).
 (The trigrams for) heaven and fire form Thung Zăn.
 The superior man, in accordance with this), distinguishes things according to their kinds and classes.

-1. '(The representative of) the union of men is just issuing from his gate:'--who will blame him?
+1. '(The representative of) the union of men is just issuing from his gate:' -- who will blame him?

-2. '(The representative of) the union of men appears in relation with his kindred:'--that is the path to regret.
+2. '(The representative of) the union of men appears in relation with his kindred:' -- that is the path to regret.

-3. 'He hides his arms in the thick grass:'--because of the strength of his opponent.
-'For three years he makes no demonstration:'--how can he do anything?
+3. 'He hides his arms in the thick grass:' -- because of the strength of his opponent.
+'For three years he makes no demonstration:' -- how can he do anything?

 4. 'He is mounted on his city-wall;' but yielding to the right, 'he does not proceed to make the attack (he contemplated).'
 (Where it is said),'There will be good fortune,' (that shows how) he feels the strait he is in, and returns to the rule of law.

 5. The first action of (the representative of) the union of men (here described) arises from his central position and straightforward character.
 'The meeting secured by his great host' intimates that the opponents of it have been overcome.

-6. '(The representative of) the union of men appears in the suburbs:'--his object has not yet been attained.
+6. '(The representative of) the union of men appears in the suburbs:' -- his object has not yet been attained.

 ###### p.
 285